-- Return when calm or with adult support.
+- Return when relaxed or with adult support.

-Students often do not have a toolbox full of calming strategies they know to use.
-This may even be a new concept for them.
-Review why calming strategies are helpful.
-Calming strategies get us back to calm, ready to learn, or other phrase that explains the purpose and value.
+Students often need a toolbox of calming strategies they know how to use.
+Review why calming strategies are helpful; they get us back to calm, ready to learn, or another phrase that explains the purpose and value.

-It is helpful to practice a selection of calming strategies and determine which strategies work best.
-Introduce 2-4 strategies to students.
+It is helpful to practice and determine which strategies work best.
+Introduce two to four strategies to students at a time.